About Germantown Mennonite Church

 Before coming to GMC, Cate spent 5 years as a pediatric hospital chaplain, foster parent, and researcher in faith and medicine.
 Cate is passionate about walking with people through the ups and downs of life, contemplative expressions of faith (ask about her time living in a monastery!), and supporting health and wholeness in communities through faith-based advocacy.

 Cate lives with her family in Mt.
 Airy.
 She loves museums, attempting to bake bread, learning languages, playing the harp, and watching Murder, She Wrote.
-She is available for pastoral care on Tuesday afternoons, Wednesdays and Thursdays.
+She is available for pastoral care on Tuesdays, Wednesdays and Thursdays.

 As a “priesthood of all believers” we seek a leaderful community.

 Click on the committee name below to contact current Committee chairs.